Jsparrow/jsparrow.github.io/docs/rules/use-files-buffered-writer.md

       url: "https://docs.oracle.com/javase/tutorial/essential/io/file.html"

 description:
     Java 7 introduced the 'java.nio.file.Files' class that contains some convenience methods for operating on files.
-This rule makes use of 'Files.newBufferedReader' method for initializing 'BufferedReader' objects to read text files in an efficient non-blocking manner.
+This rule makes use of 'Files.newBufferedWriter' method for initializing 'BufferedWriter' objects to write text files in an efficient non-blocking manner.
 tags: ["Java 7", "Performance", "Old Language Constructs"]
 ---

-# Use Files.newBufferedReader
+# Use Files.newBufferedWriter

 [[toc]]